 During 2016, the Company delivered two notes payable totaling \$186,000 as a portion of the consideration paid in connection with the Company's various acquisitions.
 Interest rates for both notes are 4.25% with maturities through May 2017.
+The remaining note payable is expected to be settled in the quarter ended December 31, 2017.

-Maturities of notes payable are as follows as of June 30, 2017:
+Maturities of notes payable are as follows as of September 30, 2017: